HypsyNZ/Identity.NET/README.md

 pathToIdentity: @"HKEY_LOCAL_MACHINE\SOFTWARE\YourApp"
 ```

-You can manually `Export` the Identity from the `Registry` and store it on a `USB Stick`, But you will need to use `Password Protection` to get any benefit from this.
+You can manually `Export` the Identity from the `Registry` and store it on a `USB Stick`, But you will need to use optional `Password Protection` to get any benefit from this.

+You must also return the `Identity` to the same location in the `Registry` or it won't work.